easybuilders/easybuild-docs/docs/controlling-compiler-optimization-flags.md

 # Controlling compiler optimization flags {: #controlling_compiler_optimization_flags }

-This page provides an overview on the different ways in which compiler optimization flags used by EasyBuild can be controlled.
+This page provides an overview on the different ways in which compiler optimization flags used by SimpleBuild can be controlled.